AaronFlore/Data-Structure-Implementations/Recursive_Functions/README.md

  A decimal to binary function<br />
  Returning the largest integer less than log3(n)<br />
  A x^n power function<br />
- A function to create a power set from a given set and returns a list of multiples from a given set.
+ A function to create a power set from a given set and return a list of multiples from a given set.
  <br /><br />
  Please note: these methods would not ordinarily be written recursively, but I am writing them recursively for practice.